zaiddA/GoQuant-Assignment--Zaid/README.md

 ## Author

-This project was developed by Zaid (B.Tech, IIIT Pune) as part of GoQuant's internship screening.
+This project was developed by Zaid (B.Tech, IIIT Pune)

 ---

 *Note: The simulator is ready for demo with working models and real-time data connection.*